lmc2179/lmc2179.github.io/drafts/quantreg_pi.md

 biz usage: forecast ranges for planning resource allocation (capacity planning, investing)

 As is so often the case, it's useful to consider a specific example.
-Let's imagine Purrberry
+Let's imagine Purrberry's summer sales projections for inventory allocation

 Data from previous year:
 X = previous spend at location, y = spend during upcoming high season